StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

     s ⊻= s >> 33
 end
 ```
-- $s$ is the main RNG state; $γ$ is a per-task constant
+- Task state: $s$ is the main RNG state; $γ$ is a per-task constant
-- State transition is very weak, relies entirely on output function
+- RNG core is very weak, relies entirely on output function

 ---
 # SplitMix: splitting